What Is Pharmacy Negligence?

 Pharmacists are subject to education, training and licensing requirements for a reason.
 They are independent professionals who are required to use their own professional judgment in assessing whether a physician’s prescription makes sense.
 Although physicians have their own duties and obligations to their patients when prescribing medication, so do pharmacists who are legally licensed to dispense drugs.
 Pharmacists are not simply “pill counters.”
 They are charged with knowing the drugs that they dispense, including a drug’s interactions with other drugs, contraindications for certain drugs, and the proper dosage ranges for a drug.

 There are strict time limitations within which you must bring a claim related to a pharmacy mistake.
 If you believe you or a family member may have been injured as a result of a pharmacy mistake, do not delay.
-Please speak to one of our attorneys for a FREE CONSULTATION at 813-221-5000.
+Please contact Burnett Law, P.A. today for a FREE CONSULTATION with one of our experienced professional negligence attorneys at 813-221-5000.